foodlz/laravel-firebase-auth/README.md

 The main difference between this package and the package we forked it from is that we are using [laravel-firebase](https://github.com/kreait/laravel-firebase) as a dependency which in turn depends on [firebase-php](https://github.com/kreait/firebase-php).
 Using that package instead of firebase-tokens (which is already included in firebase-php) simplifiest this package by removing the need for a service provider.
 Since that package depends on [firebase-php](https://github.com/kreait/firebase-php), you can use [all the features that package provides](https://github.com/kreait/firebase-php#documentation).

+We have also added role middleware for more fine grained permissions.

 ## Install
 ```bash
 composer require sdwru/laravel-firebase-auth